oberhoff/distributed-caffeine/README.md

         .build();
 ```

-Serialization can be customized (also independently for keys and values) by implementing one of the
+Serialization can be customized (also independently for keys and values) by extending `ForySerializer`,
+`JavaObjectSerializer` or `JacksonSerializer` classes or by implementing one of the `ByteArraySerializer`,
-`ByteArraySerializer`, `StringSerializer` or `JsonSerializer` interfaces.
+`StringSerializer` or `JsonSerializer` interfaces.

 #### Configuration of extended persistence